vbatistella/investibot/README.md

 # Investibot
-A bot that *tries* to predict stock prices using RNNs
+A bot that *tries* to predict stock prices using RNNs.
+Currently on second version.